awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 To bootstrap an environment that can provision an AWS CDK pipeline, invoke `cdk bootstrap` as shown in the following example\.
 Invoking the AWS CDK Toolkit via the `npx` command temporarily installs it if necessary\.
 It will also use the version of the Toolkit installed in the current project, if one exists\.

-\-\-cloudformation\-execution\-policies specifies the ARN of a policy under which future CDK Pipelines deployments will execute\.
+`--cloudformation-execution-policies` specifies the ARN of a policy under which future CDK Pipelines deployments will execute\.
 The default `AdministratorAccess` policy makes sure that your pipeline can deploy every type of AWS resource\.
 If you use this policy, make sure you trust all the code and dependencies that make up your AWS CDK app\.

 Most organizations mandate stricter controls on what kinds of resources can be deployed by automation\.
 Check with the appropriate department within your organization to determine the policy your pipeline should use\.

-You can omit the \-\-profile option if your default AWS profile contains the necessary authentication configuration and AWS Region\.
+You can omit the `--profile` option if your default AWS profile contains the necessary authentication configuration and AWS Region\.

 ------
 #### [ macOS/Linux ]